Search and Rescue Merit Badge

 Search and Rescue Merit Badge Requirement 7 Helps and Answers

-Requirement 8: Scenario
+Requirement 8: Careers

 Search and Rescue Merit Badge Requirement 8 Helps and Answers